serhii12/minesweeper-project/README.md

 2)Nothing will appear in the square.
 In this case, the square will clear and become blank.
 Adjacent squares will then be recursively revealed.

-If you want to get a feel for the game by playing it first, try it out here.
+If you want to get a feel for the game by playing it first, try it out http://www.freeminesweeper.org/minecore.html.